trivenipuvvadi-lgtm/databricks-training/README.md

 ---

-## Notes
+# Notes

 This repository is continuously updated as I progress through my Databricks training.
-It serves as a record of my practical learning in SQL, PySpark, ETL development, and data engineering concepts through structured assignments and hands-on exercises.
+It serves as a collection of my SQL practice, PySpark assignments, ETL pipelines, and mini projects, demonstrating my practical understanding of data engineering concepts.

 ---

-## Author
+# Author

 **Triveni Puvvadi**